 --user option from the

-Further instructions for running MySQL as an unprivileged user are given in Section 6.1.5, “How to Run MySQL as a Normal User”.
+For further instructions for running MySQL as an unprivileged user, see Section 6.1.5, “How to Run MySQL as a Normal User”.

 If the command fails immediately and prints

 ended, look for information in the error log (which

 file in the data directory).

 If you neglected to create the grant tables by running mysql_install_db before proceeding to this step, the following message appears in the error log file when you start the server:

 If you have other problems starting the server, see Section 126.96.36.199, “Starting and Troubleshooting the MySQL Server”.
 For more information about mysqld_safe, see Section 4.3.2, “mysqld_safe — MySQL Server Startup Script”.